jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (m) provide for MSD, in any special case, and despite other regulations, to authorise payment of travelling expenses in respect of any applicant or beneficiary, or applicants or beneficiaries of any description, at rates and subject to conditions determined by MSD:
   (n) provide for receipt and deadline requirements for claims for refunds, and allow MSD to extend the deadline in any special circumstances.
 (3) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 438A Regulations: requirement regarding specified benefits
+(1) The Governor-General may, by Order in Council, make regulations for either or both of the following purposes:
+  (a) designating the benefits or kinds of benefits that are a specified benefit or specified benefits for the purposes of subpart 3A of Part 6:
+  (b) prescribing circumstances for the exception under section 310E(1) from the requirement for MSD to undertake a mandatory review under section 310B(1).
+(2) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 439 Regulations: certain benefits granted, or granted at rate, not taking into account certain insurance payments
 (1) The Governor-General may, by Order in Council, make regulations for the purposes of section 310.